oiviana/oiviana/README.md

 # Hi There, I'm Lucas Viana! 👋

+- 💻 Majoring in Systems Analysis and Development
-- 💻 Computer Engineering student
+- 👨‍💻 Computer Technician
-- 📍 From SP - Brazil
+- 📍  From Atibaia, SP - Brazil
-- 📚 Currently studying React.js and Node.js
+- 📚 Currently studying web and mobile development
+- ⚛️ ReactJS, Typescript, React Native and NodeJs enthusiast
 - 💼 Looking for an internship or working as a Junior developer